-Several factors decide whether a person is eligible for CSHCS:
+Several factors determine if a person is eligible for CSHCS:

-There is a fee to join CSHCS.
-This fee is waived if your child is on Medicaid, MIChild.
-This fee is based upon income.
-Please call the Local Health Department or the Family Phone line at 1-800-359-3722 if you have specific questions about this fee.
+- There is a fee to join CSHCS.
+This fee is waived if the client has Medicaid, MIChild, a court-appointed guardian or lives in a foster home.
+The fee is determined with a sliding scale based upon family income and family size.
+Please call the Local County Health Department CSHCS office or the Family Phone line at 1-800-359-3722 if you have specific questions about this fee.

 How to apply for CSHCS

-CSHCS clients who have a payment agreement obligation can now make online payments via the credit card or e-check options.
-Click here to pay your payment agreement fees.
+- CSHCS clients who have a payment agreement obligation can now make online payments at the pay place via credit card or e-check options.

 Link for ordering CSHCS Brochures.
 Click the Children's Health Care Link.